Structure and Curriculum

 You can form a degree specialisation by selecting the masters thesis (module group A4), one project or one seminar (in module group A3) and elective modules of at least 18 ECTS (in module groups A1, A2) in your desired focal area S1-S4.
 Your area of specialisation will be documented in your final MSc degree certificate.

 In this module group you choose 30-48 ECTS from the advanced-level modules in foundations of computer science, communication systems and computer networks, mobile software systems, software technology and programming languages as well as distributed systems.
+This includes 30 ECTS of basic modules which are compulsory.

-This module group comprises 0-18 ECTS of optional advanced-level modules from applied fields of computer science related to Software Systems Science such as energy efficient systems, smart environments, human-computer interaction, cognitive systems, computing in the cultural sciences and social networks.
+This module group comprises 0-18 ECTS of optional advanced-level modules from applied fields of computer science related to Software Systems Science such as IT-management, energy efficient systems, smart environments, human-computer interaction, cognitive systems, computing in the cultural sciences and social networks.

 In this module group you will attend a seminar and run a project to deepen your understanding of the topics covered by the module groups A1 and A2.
 The topics addressed in the seminar and project highlight specific issues in the areas of computer science, applied computer sciences and information systems related to Software Systems Science.
 In a seminar you will conduct independent literature research, deliver an oral presentation and write a short essay.
 In the hands-on project you have the opportunity to practice your know-how individually or in teams.